KOHO is an alternative, cheaper, and more effective way of saving and spending your hard-earned cash in Canada.

 Please note that although your first Mastercard Debit fund upload is free of charge, there is a $0.75 charge for subsequent transfers if they are less than $300.
 For transfers above this amount, there is no charge.

 The third and final method to transfer funds to your KOHO account is through direct deposit.
 These are simply pre-authorized credits to your account put through by your employer, payroll department, or government agency.

 - Open the KOHO app, click the $ symbol, “Set up direct deposit,” and then go ahead and download the direct deposit void cheque form.
 The depositor will need this information to put the funds directly into your KOHO account.

 - Important: you need to make sure that the depositor is using the exact information that is on the form you’ve provided them.
 More specifically, your name on the direct deposit must exactly match the name on your KOHO account.

-In total, there are three ways to transfer money to Koho: e-transfer, direct deposit, and Visa Debit.
+In total, there are three ways to transfer money to KOHO: e-transfer, direct deposit, and Mastercard Debit.